Externally driven condensates show translation-induced polarization, directed coalescence, and anomalous diffusion in viscoelastic media: Pairs of moving condensates interact like dipoles

-where $\vec{r}_1$ and $\vec{r}_2$ are the centers of mass.
-The smaller condensate will be drawn towards the leading side of the larger condensate, so that even passive condensates undergo directed coalescence under external potential gradients.
-This prediction will be tested in future experiments on condensates in external chemical gradients~\cite{jambonpuillet_2023}, and is consistent with the observation that diffusiophoresis of biomolecules promotes phase separation~\cite{doan_2024}.
+In summary, the theory predicts that condensates drifting with velocity $\vec{v}$ relative to a background concentration at rest, due to flow, sedimentation, phoresis, or other physical mechanisms, will gradually approach each other due to their emergent dipolar interactions if they have different radii $R_1 \neq R_2$.
+To lowest order and contrary to an electrical dipole, a condensate will not interact with its mirror image moving parallel to an impermeable boundary.
+For spherical condensates in $d=3$ dimensions, one has $\mathcal{L}(\vec{z}) = 1/(4\pi|\vec{z}|)$ and $V_{\mathcal{D}_i} = 4\pi/3 \, R_i^3$, and the relative motion of the condensate centroids $\vec{r}_i$ obeys (Fig.~\ref{fig::motion_induced_phenomena}C)

-Condensate motion can also emerge as a consequence of chemical reactions without applying an external concentration gradient.
-Such chemical reactions can lead to effective (screened) monopole interactions~\cite{li_2020, kumar_2023, banani_2024}, whereas the motion of condensates leads to dipole interactions.
-By combining these two mechanisms, we hypothesize that chemically active, self-propelling condensates~\cite{decayeux_2021, demarchi_2023} can form stable flocks.
-These ideas can find potential application to mass-conserved reaction-diffusion systems if one can map them to a generalized Cahn-Hilliard model~\cite{robinson_2024}.
-This has potentially far-reaching consequences for understanding the formation of dynamical patterns in reaction-diffusion systems.
+In polydisperse systems, the smaller condensates will be drawn toward the front of the larger condensates.
+Hence, even passive condensates undergo directed coalescence under external potential gradients.
+If hydrodynamic interactions were to dominate, the flow direction would be reversed, and the smaller condensates would be drawn toward the back of the larger condensates.
+The prediction of directed coalescence and front-seeking behavior can be experimentally tested on condensates in external chemical gradients~\cite{jambonpuillet_2023}, and is consistent with the observation that diffusiophoresis of biomolecules promotes phase separation~\cite{doan_2024}.